reldrid3/Crop_Yield_Analysis/README.md

 - This shows there are a high correlations between the fields in the Albania and Maize dataframe.

 ## Dashboard
 We will be using Leaflet, an open-source JavaScript library, that facilitates the development of interactive maps.
 Our map will have pins for each county, with the option to filter for different crops.
-When you click on the country you should be able to see a prediction for future crop yields.
+When you click on the country you are able to see a prediction for future crop yields.